-Statutory or Regulatory Requirement Chapter and/or Appendix RCW 80.28.380 Each gas company must identify and acquire Chapter Six: Gas Analysis all conservation measures that are available and cost-effective.
-Each company must establish an acquisition target every two Appendix F: Gas Analysis Results years and must demonstrate that the target will result in the acquisition of all resources identified as available and cost- Appendix C: Conservation Potential Assessment
+Statutory or Regulatory Requirement Chapter and/or Appendix Each gas company must identify and acquire all conservation measures that are available and cost-effective.
+Each company must establish an acquisition target every two years and must demonstrate that the target will result in the acquisition of all resources identified as available and cost-effective.

-Statutory or Regulatory Requirement Chapter and/or Appendix effective.
 The cost-effectiveness analysis required by this section must include the costs of greenhouse gas emissions established in RCW 80.28.395 .
 The targets must be based on a conservation potential assessment prepared by an independent third party and approved by the commission.
 Conservation targets must be approved by order by the commission.
 The initial conservation target must take effect by 2022.
-RCW 80.28.405 For the purposes of section 11 of this act, the cost of greenhouse gas emissions resulting from the use of natural gas, including the effect of emissions occurring in the gathering, transmission, and distribution of natural gas to the end user is equal to the cost per metric ton of carbon dioxide emissions, using the two and one-half percent discount rate, listed in table 2, Technical Support Document: Technical update of the social cost of carbon for regulatory impact analysis under Executive Order 12866, published by the interagency working group on social cost of greenhouse gases of the United States government, August 2016.
+Appendix F: Gas Methodology and Results Appendix C: Conservation Potential Assessment RCW 80.28.405 For the purposes of section 11 of this act, the cost of greenhouse gas emissions resulting from the use of natural gas, including the effect of emissions occurring in the gathering, transmission, and distribution of natural gas to the end user is equal to the cost per metric ton of carbon dioxide emissions, using the two and one-half percent discount rate, listed in table 2, Technical Support Document: Technical update of the social cost of carbon for regulatory impact analysis under Executive Order 12866, published by the interagency working group on social cost of greenhouse gases of the United States government, August 2016.
 The commission must adjust the costs established in this section to reflect the effect of inflation.
-Chapter Four: Key Analytical Assumptions Chapter Six: Gas Analysis Appendix F: Gas Analysis Results
+Chapter Four: Key Analytical Assumptions Chapter Six: Gas Analysis Appendix F: Gas Methodology and Results

-Table B.3: Natural Gas Utility Conservation Potential Assessment Conditions from Commission

-Order 01 in Docket UG-210461
+Table B.3: Natural Gas Utility Conservation Potential Assessment Conditions from Commission Order 01 in Docket UG-210461

-Commission Condition Chapter and/or Appendix Condition 1, Paragraph 11 .
-Increase the Transparency of Subsequent CPA Filings.
+Commission Condition Chapter and/or Appendix

+Commission Condition Condition 1, Paragraph 11 Increase the Transparency of Subsequent CPA Filings.
 The Company will file the full CPA model (confidentially where necessary) with the Commission when seeking approval of the CPA.
 The Company will coordinate one or more structured, technical discussions as the CPA is developed to discuss the CPA model with Commission staff, other interested stakeholders, and the independent third party performing the CPA.
 The Company will work with Staff to establish a timeline and additional supporting documentation required for Staff review.
-PSE will file the CPA with the 2023 Gas Utility IRP on March 31, 2023
+PSE filed the CPA with the 2023 Gas Utility IRP on March 31, 2023 PSE conducted three structured technical discussions as the CPA was being developed with commission staff and other participants as follows: Jan 12, 2022: Kickoff April 7, 2022: Measure Characterization update

+• July 27, 2022: Draft results of the CPA